CGTC – Office of Institutional Effectiveness

 Director for Research and Compliance

 The Director for Research and Compliance is responsible for the execution of duties necessary to ensure compliance with local, state, and federal requirements including Institution and programmatic accreditation; also, this position is responsible for performing data review and management in support of grants, special projects including the quality enhancement plan and student progression, internal surveys, and occupational program planning and assessment.
-Mr. VanLandingham has a Bachelor of Business Administration Degree in Management and is in progress towards a Master of Arts in Industrial and Organizational Psychology from the University of Georgia.
+Mr. VanLandingham holds an MA from the University of Georgia.

 Project Manager, SNAP E&T Career Connections & Transition